oracle-livelabs/apex/employee-onboarding/7-create-workflow-pages/create-workflow-pages.md

 ## Task 5: Modify the Task Details Pages

-Our Application has three Task Definitions -  Appointment Request, Invoice Request, and Feedback Request.
+Our Application has two Task Definitions -  IT Setup and Allocate Trainings.
 For each of them, we have created a Task Details page.
 In this task, we will rename the Pages so that they appear more meaningful in the Application.

 1. Click on the **Shared Components icon**.